data-to-insight/ssd-data-model/README.md

 The object specification input file[csv] can be found in the [admin](./docs/admin) subfolder, and there is further ongoing work to provide further 'human readable' reporting methods beyond the aforementioned [data object conceptual model](https://data-to-insight.github.io/ssd-data-model/).
 We are aiming to publish our full data-landscape overview that resulted in the specification.

 #### SSD in conjuction with (project|sector)developments

+As part of the projects research and initial scoping, the team have considered input and results from all of the following sector developments towards ensuring that the SSD take current and changing LA/DfE needs into account.
 - CSC National Framework
 - SEN2
 - ADCS Safeguarding